McLean Hospital 115 Mill Street Belmont, MA 02478

 - - -

-Hilary Smith Connery, MD, PhD, is clinical director in the Division of Alcohol and Drug Abuse at McLean Hospital and assistant professor at Harvard Medical School.
-Shelly F. Greenfield, MD, MPH, is the Kristine M. Trustey endowed chair in psychiatry at McLean Hospital and a professor at Harvard Medical School.
-Bertha Madras, MD, is a psychobiologist in the Division of Alcohol and Drug Abuse at McLean Hospital and professor at Harvard Medical School.
-Scott L. Rauch, MD, is president and psychiatrist in chief and chair of psychiatry at McLean Hospital.
-Roger D. Weiss, MD, is chief of the Division of Alcohol and Drug Abuse at McLean Hospital and professor of psychiatry at Harvard Medical School.
+Hilary Smith Connery, MD, PhD, is clinical director in the Division of Alcohol and Drug Abuse at McLean Hospital and an assistant professor of Psychiatry at Harvard Medical School.
+Shelly F. Greenfield, MD, MPH, is the Kristine M. Trustey endowed chair in psychiatry at McLean Hospital and a professor of Psychiatry at Harvard Medical School.
+Bertha Madras, MD, is a psychobiologist in the Division of Alcohol and Drug Abuse at McLean Hospital and a professor of Psychiatry at Harvard Medical School.
+Scott L. Rauch, MD, is president and psychiatrist in chief and chair of psychiatry at McLean Hospital and a professor of Psychiatry at Harvard Medical School.
+Roger D. Weiss, MD, is chief of the Division of Alcohol and Drug Abuse at McLean Hospital and a professor of Psychiatry at Harvard Medical School.